 Each summer's lecture series is based on a stimulating and provocative main theme that changes from year to year.
 Lectures take place once a week during July and August at Spaulding Auditorium in the Hopkins Center for the Arts on the Dartmouth College campus.
 Visit our Summer Lectures Series page for more information!

-The OSHER@Dartmouth offices are located in the D.O.C.
-House, at the edge of Occom Pond on the Dartmouth College campus.
-Many of our classes take place in the D.O.C.
-House, with several courses each semester meeting at other local sites, including Kendal at Hanover, Lebanon College, and Hanover Senior and Community Center.
+The OSHER@Dartmouth offices are located at 7 Lebanon Street, Suite 107, in Hanover, NH.
+Many of our classes take place at the D.O.C.
+House (shown below), at the edge of Occom Pond on the Dartmouth College campus; several courses each semester meet at other local sites, including Kendal at Hanover, the Wilder Center, and Hanover Senior and Community Center.

 With so many exciting opportunities for learning, for adventure, and for friendship, why would you wait?
 Contact the OSHER@Dartmouth office today and become a member!